What this app does

 - Threshold (Thr) — Adjusts where the cutoff happens between visible and hidden.

 Clean up the edge — checkboxes for fixing common edge artifacts.
 Per-layer like the sliders: toggling a checkbox writes to every selected image layer.
-Decon's expensive recompute (multi-pass dilation, 1–2s on 24MP) only runs automatically for the active layer; non-active selected layers store the flag and recompute when they become active.
+Despill's recompute runs automatically for the active layer (behind a brief "Cleaning edges…" indicator); non-active selected layers store the flag and recompute when they become active.

 Background (collapsed by default)